 Eurospan was launched in the mid-1960s to provide a marketing and distribution capability for a group of medium-sized US textbook publishers, to include Houghton Mifflin and Scott Foresman and Co., which none could afford to mount individually.
 By combining their potential, the fledgling company was able to compete successfully on their behalf with European-based subsidiaries of the American publishing giants.

 As the years passed, Eurospan successfully adapted to the changing needs and priorities of its marketplace and grew steadily by adding first a range of US academic publishers and then a number of mid-sized university presses to include the University of Massachusetts Press, the University Press of Kansas and Rutgers University Press (all of whom, nearly thirty years on, are still clients).

 In the mid-1990s, and to accommodate rapid expansion, publishers were divided into three separate and distinct marketing divisions - Academic & Trade, University Presses and Medical.
 Then, with the acquisition, in 1996, of Electronica Books & Media, a sales agency specialising in the distribution of US technical societies and institutes, a fourth division - Scientific & Technical - was created.
-In more recent times, the addition of a number of prestigious academic and professional reference publishers and a select group of NGO’s such as the World Bank, United Nations and the IMF, saw the birth of a Reference marketing division followed closely by one specialising in Intergovernmental Organisations.
+In the 2000s, the addition of a number of prestigious academic and professional reference publishers and a select group of NGO’s such as the World Bank, United Nations and the IMF, saw the birth of a Reference marketing division followed closely by one specialising in Intergovernmental Organisations.
 Most recently, in 2014, a seventh marketing division – Eurospan Education – was formed.
 This already houses more than a dozen publishers from all over the world, to include Teachers College Press (USA), Pembroke Publishers (Canada) and ACER Press (Australia), and Eurospan Databases were formed.